 Internet Sex Crimes

-There are many other forms of internet-based sexual crimes, such as possessing or distributing child pornography, arranging to meet a minor for sexual acts, and sending nude images to a minor.
-These activities are illegal under PC 288.2, which prohibits sending obscene images or materials to a minor for sexual gratification or to seduce a child.
+There are many other forms of internet-based sexual crimes, such as possessing or distributing child pornography( Penal Code 311), arranging to meet a minor for sexual acts ( Penal Code 288.4, and sending nude images to a minor for the purposes of seduction ( Penal Code 288.2).
 If you have been contacted by a sex crime detective or have had a search warrant executed on your electronic property, you should not make any statements, and immediately contact sex crime lawyer with experience and expertise in defending internet sex crimes in Los Angeles.

 Misdemeanor Sex Crimes

 In Los Angeles, not all sex crimes are considered “straight felonies.”
 California sex crimes such as Indecent Exposure, Unlawful Intercourse with a Minor (Statutory Rape), and Sexual Assault and Sexual Battery are all “wobbler offenses,” which means that each of them can be prosecuted—depending on the circumstances of the individual case—as either felony or misdemeanor sex crimes.
 Whether you are convicted of a felony or misdemeanor depends on factors such as your prior criminal record and whether any aggravating circumstances exist.
-Some Los Angeles sex crimes, such as Lewd Act in Public, Child Annoyance and Prostitution are considered “straight misdemeanors.”
-Although misdemeanors are viewed as less serious than felonies, in Los Angeles a misdemeanor sex crime can have some of the same consequences as a felony—including jail time.
-But the most devastating part of being charged with any kind of sexual offense is lifetime sex-offender registration, which will follow you for life and make it difficult or impossible to find work.
+Some Los Angeles sex crimes, such as Lewd Act in Public, Child Annoyance and Prostitution are often charged as misdemeanors.
+Although misdemeanors are viewed as less serious than felonies, in Los Angeles a misdemeanor sex crime can have some of the same consequences as a felony—including incarceration.
+But the most devastating part of being charged with any kind of sexual offense is potential sex-offender registration, which may follow you for a long time and make it difficult to find work or housing.

 Felony sex crimes